Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 	**All_stop_points:** Positions of all stop codons which can be found in the region of this sORF.

-	**sRNA_conflict:** If this sORF overlaps sRNA, the overlapped sRNA will be showed here.
+	**Conflict_sRNA:** If this sORF overlaps sRNA, the overlapped sRNA will be showed here.

 	**Frame_shift:** If there are sORF candidates which can be found by frame shift, the number of frame shift will be showed here.
 "1" means there